TherapyNottingham/TN2021/content/vacancies/index.md

 ## Join us

-As the Therapy Nottingham service expands, we are looking for more people to join our team.
+As the Therapy Nottingham service expands, we are looking for more people to join our team as Associate Psychotherapists.
 <!-- Files need to be in static/uploads/ -->
 ## Associate Psychotherapist

 As an associate psychotherapist you will be working with clients in-person at the Therapy Nottingham offices.
+This is a self-employed role.
 For an informal conversation about this role please [contact us]({{< relref "/#contact" >}}).
 - {{% staticref "uploads/TN_Associate_Information.pdf" "newtab" %}}{{< icon name="file-pdf" pack="fas" >}}Associate Psychotherapist Information and Benefits{{% /staticref %}}
 - {{% staticref "uploads/TN_Associate_Application.docx" "newtab" %}}{{< icon name="file-word" pack="fas" >}}Associate Psychotherapist Application Form (Word format){{% /staticref %}}
 - {{% staticref "uploads/TN_Associate_Application.pdf" "newtab" %}}{{< icon name="file-pdf" pack="fas" >}}Associate Psychotherapist Application Form (PDF format){{% /staticref %}}